KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/05_messaging/01_messaging.md

 KILT defines a [unicast](https://en.wikipedia.org/wiki/Unicast) [messaging protocol](../../../../concepts/06_messaging.md).
 Each of the messages sent is encrypted using the [DID key agreement key](https://www.w3.org/TR/did-core/#key-agreement).
-The key agreement key of a DID can be queried from the KILT blockchain.

 A message consists of the sender's DID URI, the receiver's DID URI, the message type and the body.
 There are multiple different message types, each of them with a different structure and containing different information.
 In this example we are going to build a `request-credential` message.